 If you’re at your day job while reading this post, I’m sure you’re not the first or last employee to be spending a little time online during business hours, for something other than work.
 Hopefully this helps to soften your day and give some food for thought.

 Some dream of it while others stumble upon it, make a decision to do it, or are pushed towards it.
-Then there are those who can’t fathom how anyone gets works done at home.
-To each his own.
+Then there are those who can’t fathom how anyone gets work done at home.

 You’ll find out a lot about yourself when you work from home.